Pothole (geology): Mining

 The problems posed by potholes to mining operations are rooted in the fracturing and fragmentation of the material in potholes and their surroundings.
 These lead to ground instabilities, especially in the hanging wall, and serious safety hazards.
 Mining is generally abandoned when more than about 40% of the raise line is potholed.
 A crew for developing new raise lines is usually on standby for such cases, incurring considerable development and labour costs.

-In horizontal section potholes are roughly circular to elliptical and vary in diameter from 20 m to more than 1 km.
-In vertical section their shape is generally dish-like and may be quite asymmetric.